bjohn3301/bjohn3301/README.md

-# Game Hacking Repository 🎮💻
+# game hacking

-## 🚀 What You'll Find Here:
+## wyfh:
-- Memory manipulation tools for single-player games.
+- memory manipulation tools for sp games
-- Reverse engineering scripts using Ghidra, IDA Pro, and other tools.
+- reverse engineering scripts using Ghidra, IDA Pro, and other tools
-- Tutorials and examples of how I explore game internals.
+- tutorials and examples of how to explore game internals
-- Modding tools for asset editing like textures, models, and sounds.
+- modding tools for asset editing like textures, models, and sounds

-## 🛠️ Available Scripts:
+## available scripts:

-### Memory Manipulation (Python)
+### memory manipulation (.py)
-- **Description**: A Python script to manipulate game memory and change values like health or score.
+- **description**: a python script to manipulate game memory and change values like health or score
-- **Usage**: Follow the instructions in the script to run it.
+- **usage**: follow the instructions in the script to run it

-### DLL Injection (C++)
+### dll injection (.cpp)
-- **Description**: A C++ script that demonstrates how to inject a DLL into a game process.
+- **description**: a cpp script that demonstrates how to inject a DLL into a game process
-- **Usage**: Compile and run the DLL injector.
+- **usage**: compile and run the dll injector

-### Code Injection (Python)
+### code injection (.py)
-- **Description**: This Python script allows you to inject values into a game’s memory by directly manipulating its memory space.
+- **description**: this python script allows you to inject values into a game's memory by directly manipulating its memory space
-- **Usage**: Follow the instructions in the script to run it.
+- **usage**: follow the instructions in the script to run it

-## ⚒️ Technologies I Use:
+## technologies used:
 - C#
 - C++
 - Assembly